dbartoszp/elden-quests/README.md

 ## Built with:
 ![html][HTML] ![sass][sass] ![js][JS]

-Project will be done using HTML, SCSS and JS.
-Data for npcs is stored in a JSON file.
+Project is made using HTML, SCSS and plain JS.
+Data for NPCs is stored in a JSON file.

 <!-- ABOUT THE PROJECT -->
 ## About the project